retrogrand/LogosOS/README.md

 - Δ as the new unit of meaning in organizations and societies.
 - From “bigger models” to **better localities** and **witnessed agents**.
 - How LogosOS makes synthetic minds **auditable**, not just capable,
-  by exposing Δ-ledger, Θ/φ/🜃 structure, and field health metrics.
+  by exposing Δ-ledger, Θ/φ/🜃 structure, context-envelope behavior, and field health metrics.

 ---